roskomatt5/roskomatt5/README.md

 - 👋 Hi, I’m @roskomatt5
-- 👀 I’m interested in
-- 🌱 I’m currently learning general pyhon, JavaScript, and backend engineering focused frameworks to supplement the process of taking roles in Data Engineering
+- 🌱 I’m currently learning a broad variety of pyhon, and JavaScript skills, along with a variety of backend engineering focused frameworks to supplement the process of taking roles in Data Engineering
 - 📫 How to reach me roskomatt5@gmail.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I play alot of jazz & bluegrass guitar in my free time!🤠🪕🎸